RayArias/Raymond-Arias-P1-new/README.md

 ### Project Design Specifications and Documents

-The ERTS database conforms to the 3NF (3rd Normal Form) because the data contained is
+The ERTS database conforms to the 3NF (3rd Normal Form) because the data contained is:
 * 1NF atomic, has unique identifiers (UUIDs),
 * 2NF no partial dependencies (no composite Keys)--all values have to be identified by a single column,
 * 3NF and columns are not dependent on anything but Primary Keys (no transitive dependencies).